-A beach waves hairstyle has boatloads of the body, the suggestion of structure, and a few golden streaks don’t hurt, either.
+A beach wave hairstyle has boatloads of the body, the suggestion of structure and a few golden streaks don’t hurt, either.
 Whether you have naturally straight hair or if you’re a curly top, it’s a fab style to adopt when you want to change up your lengthy tresses.
-You can also try beach wave perms, here are some ideas to inspire.
+Learn how to get beach waves hair look with a flat iron.

 There’s not a lot of volume or bounce in this long beach wave hairstyle, but that’s kinda what I love about it.
 It’s a bit lank, the waves are a little limp, and there’s definitely some frizz happening here, but to me, that’s what makes it authentically beachy.

 #7: Boho Braids and Buns

 Oh, my stars and garters, how frigging flawless is this?
 Who else is getting serious Jessa vibes?
 I swear, her hair was the only good thing to come out of girls—but I digress.
 The takeaway is to accessorize your waves.
 Throw in a braid or two, toss up half of your hair into a bun, and straighten a few strands here and there for the sake of texture.